qor5/confx/README.md

 ### Direct Configuration Loading

-In addition to the Initialize method, confx provides simple functions to load configuration directly from files or readers:
+In addition to the Initialize method, ConfX provides simple functions to load configuration directly from files or readers:

 ```go
 // Load from config file